wmhunt1/Coding-RPG/README.md

 # Coding-RPG

 to-Do:
-- Functions: Store Buy/Sell
+- General: Combat and text on screen
-- Quests: Finish Goblin Slayer dialog, make new quests
+- Combat: Spec abilities for NPCs
 - Characters: Dialog for NPCs
 - Classes: Action2 for each class
     * Artificer - Bomb(damage on entire enemy Array)